kiwikik/aws_protectedb_openshift/README.md

 ### What is Openshift?
 OpenShift is a family of containerization software products developed by Red Hat.
-Its flagship product is the OpenShift Container Platform — a platform as a service built around Docker containers orchestrated and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.
-RedHat has an open source variant of OS called OKD that we can assume will not be of interest to customers because it does not come with RedHat support.
+Its flagship product is the OpenShift Container Platform — a platform as a service built around container orchestration and managed by Kubernetes on a foundation of Red Hat Enterprise Linux.
+Red Hat sponsors an open source version (community) of OpenShift called OKD which does not come with Red Hat support.
 Read more:
 * https://www.openshift.com/
 * https://www.okd.io/
 ### As an AWS Customer how do I consume OpenShift?
-For AWS customers that are 3 different ways to use this project.
+For AWS customers there are 3 different ways to use this project.
-Customer Managed: Customer uses RedHat provided installers to install OCP on AWS.
+* Customer Managed: Customer uses Red Hat provided installers to install OpenShift on AWS.
 The customer has two options IPI (Terraform based) or UPI (CloudFormation based) installer.
-Customer is responsible for the maintenance of the OCP cluster.
+Customer is responsible for the maintenance of the OpenShift cluster.
-OpenShift Dedicated: OSD is a RedHat offering.
-RedHat provides OCP as a managed service.
-RedHat runs OSD on their own AWS infrastructure.
+* OpenShift Dedicated (OSD): is a Red Hat offering.
+Red Hat provides OpenShift as a managed service.
+Red Hat runs OSD on their own AWS infrastructure.
-RedHat OpenShift on AWS: New joint offering from AWS and RedHat.
-Customer enables ROSA in their account and uses the ROSA cli to provision a fully managed OCP cluster.
+* Red Hat OpenShift on AWS(ROSA): New joint offering from AWS and Red Hat.
+Customer enables ROSA in their account and uses the ROSA cli to provision a fully managed OpenShift cluster.
 ### What is the AWS Secure Environment Accelerator (ASEA)?
 The AWS Accelerator is a tool designed to help deploy and operate secure multi-account, multi-region AWS environments on an ongoing basis.
 The power of the solution is the configuration file that drives the